apache/echarts-doc/en/tutorial/media-query.md

 }
 ```

 By now three attributes are supported:`width`、`height`、`aspectRatio`（lenght-to-width ratio）.
-Every attribute can add prefix of `min` or `max`, such as `minWidth: 200` stands for『greater than or equal to 200px width』.When two attributes are written together means『and』, for example：`{minWidth: 200, maxHeight: 300}` stands for『greater than or equal to 200px width and smaller than or equal to 300px height』.
+Every attribute can add prefix of `min` or `max`, such as `minWidth: 200` stands for『greater than or equal to 200px width』.When two attributes are written together means『and』, for example: `{minWidth: 200, maxHeight: 300}` stands for『greater than or equal to 200px width and smaller than or equal to 300px height』.

-**option：**
+**option: **

 Since option in `media` is『atom option』, theoratically configuration item of any optioncan be written.
-But usually we only write those related to layout, such as intercepting part of query option in the example above：
+But usually we only write those related to layout, such as intercepting part of query option in the example above:

 ```javascript
 media: [